 Adagio – slow, sustained movement.
 A section in a ballet, or in the center during class.
 Pretty to watch.
 Can also be called an adage.

-Attitude (devant or derrière) – one leg goes up at an angle, preferably with the knee way high and the foot just a little lower and nothing dangling downward like a bird’s broken wing.
+Attitude (devant or derrière) – one leg goes up at an angle, preferably with the knee way high and the foot just a little lower (when it’s devant) but nothing dangling downward like a bird’s broken wing.

 Arabesque – the non-standing leg lifts in back and holds, nice and straight, somewhere between a ninety and 120 degree angle.